 I can do everything through him who gives me strength.

 I had to smile when I read these words.
 Daniel was still waiting for some great revelation, but he didn't understand that he had already received it.
 At the very beginning of the vision, he was told it concerned a great war.
 Then, he was introduced to it.
 It was a war wherein the forces of God and his people (Daniel and other Jews at that time) were locked in mortal combat.
 The stakes were high.
 God was intent on carrying out his sovereign purposes in history in order to mold it and move it on down to:

 1. ... glorifying his Son

 2. ... deliverance of his covenant people, the Jews.

 3. ... calling out a people for his name's sake.

 4. ... restoring all things through Christ.

 The curtain was lifted for a little bit for Daniel, and for you and me, so we could see something of the fray that is involved.
 The final words of the angel above, if I may paraphrase, were something like this, Well, I must get back to the battle against the dark principality of the Prince of Persia.
 When were done with him, however, the prince of Greece is going to arrive and the battle with him will commence.
 See you later, beloved man of God.
 Keep up all that good praying.
-It makes a world of difference!
+It makes a world of difference to us!
 And know that this was given to you as a preview of things to come for your people in the last days.